-- Purchased Renewable Energy Credits from Bonneville Environmental Foundation to offset our manufacture of Goo Goo Clusters for 2011 and 2012.
+- Purchased Renewable Energy Credits from Bonneville Environmental Foundation to offset our manufacture of Goo Goo Clusters beginning in 2011 and continuing through today.
 The RECs go to fund a wind farm in West Texas.

 - 100% post consumer recyclable carton and corrugated packaging.

 - Freight consolidation to minimize our shipping impact.